 My Favorite Dinners (2015 World Series of Poker)

 Between May 26 and July 15, I worked 51 consecutive days and nights at the 2015 World Series of Poker.
+These moments were the best of those days and nights.

 And I have it easy.
 Just ask the immigrant who works outdoors and picks lettuce 345 days a year.